johnbuluba/Yatcobot/docs/config.rst

           - RT to win
           - Retweet and win
           - Giveaway retweet

+        # Will skip all retweeted post until it finds a new one
+        # Be ware, that it may use many api calls
+        skip_retweeted: false

         # Max tweets that holds the bot in memory to post
         max_queue: 100